juninhoojl/Ordenacao/README.md

 * Generates 3 types of numeric files.

-* Count time using clock cycles
+* Count time using clock cycles.